Climate Action Toolkit

 Resources

-Students can use this sequence of activities, at their own pace, to emerge with well thought through campaigns for climate action in school.
+Students can use our sequence of activities, at their own pace, to develop well thought through campaigns for climate action.

 Resources

-- Download our Climate Activation planning sheet before you start and use Activities 1 – 3 to guide you through it.
+Complete our Climate Activation Framework using Activities 1 – 3 to guide you through it.

-We provide experts’ input on areas of behaviour change and communication practice, with a focus on specific skills – communication, analysis, understanding your audience, presentation.
+We provide experts’ input on areas of behaviour change and communication practice, with a focus on involving a wider number of people and getting your message across more powerfully.

 Feedback